Arizona Desert Palm Trees

 A fan palm is a way to categorize palm trees by the look of their fronds.
 Knowing the vocabulary for Parts of Palm Fronds is good when discussing palms.

-While a Mexican Fan Palm (Washingtonia robusta) is just one of many types of palms in Arizona that have fan-like leaves.
+A Mexican Fan Palm (Washingtonia robusta) is just one of many types of palms in Arizona that have fan-like leaves.
 Called pinnate fronds.

 What is the difference between a Queen Palm and a Royal Palm?